siudesu/BinaryArchive/DOCUMENTATION.md

 		output = "data2.bin"
 	}

--- create a new archives, output will be saved at baseDir respectively binarch.new( options1 ) binarch.new( options2 )
+-- create new archives, output will be saved at baseDir respectively binarch.new( options1 ) binarch.new( options2 )
 ```